 No matter the size of the donation, it makes such a big impact.
 This is our chance, as a community, to show unity and strength throughout this difficult time.

-So much of Danville’s charm comes from the small business community.
-Due to COVID-19 SIP restrictions, our treasured restaurants and shops are struggling to stay afloat while still doing their best to serve their neighbors.
-In an effort to drive business to local restaurants through take-out, the Burgess Team has initiated a campaign where one lucky winner each week in April receives a $100 gift card to a local shop/restaurant.
+In an effort to drive business to local restaurants through take-out, the Burgess Team initiated a campaign where one lucky winner each week in April received a $100 gift card to a local shop/restaurant.

 Jill Pfeiffer runs the Diablo Valley Cotillion.
 Classes came to an abrupt stop in March.
 She offered students families a refund of $40 each or they could donate to a local food bank.